shrayasr/zeromod.github.io/_posts/2020-05-01-NavController with Toolbar.md

 findViewById<Toolbar>(R.id.toolbar).setupWithNavController(navController, appBarConfiguration)
 ```

-The above configurations seems good and works for most of the common cases.
-But we hit a feature request of handling custom navigate back action on perticular fragment.
+The above configurations seems good and works for most of the common cases until we hit a feature request of handling custom navigate back action on a particular fragment.

 We can do that by,